dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/benchmarks.md

 - evaluating diffusion operators,
 - writing results to memory.

-No expensive linear algebra (e.g. eigendecomposition) is performed per step.
+No expensive linear algebra operations (e.g. eigendecomposition or projections)
+are performed per step.

 ---

 ### 3.2 Observed behavior

-For fixed dimension \( n \):
+For fixed covariance dimension `n`:

 - time per step is approximately constant,
 - no progressive slowdown is observed,